 Then Pring made progress.
 In March this year, the government withdrew its appeal against losing a freedom of information case and agreed to release a tranche of internal review documents into welfare deaths.
 Pring was frustrated—he’d spent time preparing for a potential tribunal hearing—but also relieved.
 Still, when he was sent the secret files, they were scrubbed of all personal information.
 Only the report recommendations were visible.

 Is there a case for prosecution?
 “There was at the very least a case for a public inquiry,” Patrick Butler, The Guardian’s social policy editor, told me.
 The government had denied the internal reviews even existed, and wanted to “sweep it under the carpet.”
 “It’s a result of John’s reporting that this became an issue,” Butler said.
 His work caught the attention of a parliamentary subcommittee, which pushed for the 2020 National Audit Office report.

 For Pring and Disability News Service, the investigation goes on.
 “It’s been about ten years’ obsessing on this one,” he told me.
 He’s now working on a book for Pluto Press.
 “I think one of the important things—as well as the big stories where he’s revealing injustice—he gives a voice to a community which doesn’t really have a voice at all,” Butler said.
-“And it can be an angry voice and a belligerent voice, but I think it’s quite an authentic voice, and it’s one that, if it wasn’t there, you’d really miss it.”Jem Bartholomew is a Reporting Fellow at the Tow Center for Digital Journalism.
-Jem’s work has been featured in the Wall Street Journal, The Guardian, The Economist, Time, New York magazine, and others.
-In 2019, he was named Best Newcomer in the State Street press awards.
+“And it can be an angry voice and a belligerent voice, but I think it’s quite an authentic voice, and it’s one that, if it wasn’t there, you’d really miss it.”Jem Bartholomew is a freelance reporter.
+He was previously a Reporting Fellow at the Tow Center for Digital Journalism.
+Jem’s writing has been featured in the Wall Street Journal, The Guardian, The Economist, Time, New York magazine, and others.